-The Power LED is positioned in the center of the PTZ Internet Camera base.
-As soon as the power adapter is connected to the PTZ Internet Camera, the power and the activity LED will flash red and green several times.
-The DCS-6620 is conducting a self-test.
+The Power LED is positioned in the center of the Internet Camera base.
+As soon as the power adapter is connected to the Internet camera, the power and the activity LED will flash red and green several times.
+The DCS-6620G is conducting a self-test.
 Upon passing the self-test, the red LED will be solid and the green LED will start to blink to indicate a good connection to an Ethernet port.
 If you are directly connected to the camera via a crossover cable, the light may cycle on and off and your computer may show an intermittent loss of connectivity.
-This is normal until you have configured your PTZ Internet Camera.
+This is normal until you have configured your Internet Camera.
 The absence of a blinking green LED indicates no connection has been made.

-Attaching the PTZ Internet Camera to the Camera Stand
+Attaching the Internet Camera to the Camera Stand

-The PTZ Internet Camera comes with a camera stand and a swivel ball screw head that can be attached to the PTZ Internet Camera bottom socket cavity.
-Attach the camera stand to the PTZ Internet Camera and station it for your application.
-There is a hole located in the base of the camera stand allowing the PTZ Internet Camera to be mounted to the ceiling, or any wall securely.
+The Internet Camera comes with a camera stand with a swivel ball screw head that can be attached to the Internet Camera bottom socket cavity.
+Attach the camera stand to the Internet Camera and station it for your application.
+There is a hole located in the base of the camera stand allowing the Internet Camera to be mounted to the ceiling, or any wall securely.